 What is Community Supported Agriculture?

-- $386 for 11 weeks of local, seasonal, organic vegetables with pick-up every other week (December thru April.)
+- $450 for 5 months of local, seasonal, organic vegetables (10 biweekly pickups mid-December thru April.)

 - A variety of vegetables, including many open pollinated varieties

-- Convenient pick-up at the farm, at the Lebanon Community Hospital, or the COMP-NW campus in Lebanon or near downtown Salem at the Willamette Heritage Center.
+- Convenient pick-up at the farm in Lebanon or near downtown Salem at the Willamette Heritage Center.